Skip to main content

 Use start when you want a production build and immediate browser launch in one command.
+The start command runs a production build first, then launches the built extension using the same flow as the preview command.

 When to use start